FTC regulation of behavioral advertising: Return to regulatory focus

 In 2006 the FTC once again took up the mantle of online privacy protection at the November 2006 FTC forum, “Tech-ade”, which examined the “key technological and business developments that will shape consumers’ core experiences in the coming ten years”.
 Participants at the forum described how technological advances in online profiling (now called “behavioral” advertising, targeting, or marketing), had allowed the practice to become more widespread and efficient.

-Building on the Tech-ade hearings, the FTC hosted a town hall meeting in November 2007 focused specifically on the privacy implications of behavioral advertising practices called, “Ehavioral Advertising: Tracking, Targeting, and Technology”.
+Building on the Tech-ade hearings, the FTC hosted a town hall meeting in November 2007 focused specifically on the privacy implications of behavioral advertising practices called, “Behavioral Advertising: Tracking, Targeting, and Technology”.
 The public meeting was prompted, in part, by the growth of behavioral advertising and the interest of large Internet companies in using such techniques to deliver narrowly targeted ads.
 These developments included Google’s plans to acquire DoubleClick, AOL’s interest in Tacoda, and Microsoft and Yahoo’s continued expansion of their own behavioral advertising products.
 They also included a presentation by eBay with a live demonstration of the ebay.com website, highlighting the first on ad links enabling consumers to opt out of behavioral ads via an eBay program called AdChoice.

 In December 2007, the FTC promulgated a set of proposed “Principles” intended to provide a basis for the online advertising industry’s self-regulatory efforts to address privacy concerns.
 The Principles “call for companies to obtain affirmative express consent from consumers before they use data in a manner that is materially different than promised at the time of collection and before they collect and use 'sensitive' consumer data for behavioral advertising”.

 The FTC followed up this 2007 report with a further report in 2009, which further clarified the self-regulatory principles.
 At the time, a coalition of consumer groups proposed a “Do Not Track List” in their comments to the 2007 town hall meeting.